Iandenh/overleash/README.md

 ## Override your Unleash feature flags blazing fast 🚀

 Overleash is a powerful developer tool that allows you to easily **override feature flags** on and off in your environment.
-It simplifies the process of making and testing changes that rely on feature flags, enabling faster iterations and smoother development without the need for complex configurations.
+It simplifies the process of making and testing changes that rely on feature flags, enabling faster iterations and smoother development without interrupting your teammates or the need for complex configurations.

 ---